 Sir Peter Estlin – Chair of FutureDotNow and Senior Advisor to Barclays plc

-Sir Peter Estlin is Chair of FutureDotNow and a Senior Advisor to Barclays plc.
+Sir Peter Estlin is Chair of FutureDotNow.
 He is also Chair of the Association of Apprentices, a national membership body for apprentices in the UK, as well as a trustee of Trust for London, Morden College and Bridewell Royal Hospital.

 He is a non-executive on HMT Audit Committee and Ambassador for Onside Youth Zones.
 Peter was Lord Mayor of the City of London in 2018/19, having had a thirty-five-year career with Barclays, Citigroup and Coopers & Lybrand in London, New York, Hong Kong and Singapore.